Iceland Has Never Won A Winter Olympics Medal. It's Not Alone

 Some countries are uniquely efficient.
 Leading up to Pyeongchang, Luxembourg had sent 12 athletes to the Winter Olympics; they brought home two silver medals.
 (This year, Luxembourg has sent just one athlete to South Korea, alpine skier Matthieu Osch).

 As for Iceland, the country currently has five athletes in Pyeongchang, competing in men's and women's alpine and cross-country skiing.
-The men have already completed their events.
-The women will compete Thursday.
+Their events continue through Friday.